paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 ## § 8680.
 Overhaul, repair, etc. of vessels in foreign shipyards: restrictions
 **(a) Vessels Under Jurisdiction of the Secretary of the Navy With Homeport in United States or Guam.—**

-(1) A naval vessel the homeport of which is in the United States or Guam may not be overhauled, repaired, or maintained in a shipyard outside the United States or Guam, other than in the case of voyage repairs.
+(1) A naval vessel the homeport of which is in the United States or Guam may not be overhauled, repaired, or maintained in a shipyard outside the United States or Guam.

 (2)